alitursucular/alitursucular.github.io/_posts/2019-04-18-simple-jquery-stopwatch.md

 title: "Simple jQuery stopwatch"
 date: 2019-04-18
 tags: [JavaScript, jQuery, Date(), google fonts]
 excerpt: "I decided to use JavaScript date function at the core of this project.
-The main logic is; once the start button is pressed, date value of that moment is stored.
-Every 10 ms, this stored value is subtrated from the current date value."
+The main logic is; once the start button is pressed, the date value of that moment is stored.
+Every 10 ms, this stored value is subtracted from the current date value."
 ---

 I would call this stopwatch example as oldies but goldies.
 I am seeing a similar demonstration on many portfolio pages and I also wanted make one.
 The coding was fun and a bit tricky.
 As I do in most of my projects, I began searching the net and analyzing different codes / web technologies.
 Although there are modern ways of doing such stopwatch, I sticked with jQuery since I wanted to include jQuery in my portfolio.